hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 *********************************************
-Using Ubuntu for Your Development Environment
+Using Ubuntu for a Single Sawtooth Node
 *********************************************

 This procedure explains how to set up Hyperledger Sawtooth for application